United States Amateur Radio Station WB8NUT

 Memberships:

-American Radio Relay League (of course)
+American Radio Relay League (the organization every ham should join)

 Fists - 9920